UltiMafia/Ultimafia/docs/guide-role-creation.md

 - `action`: Most meetings will have an `Action` to be executed, but it is possible to have actionless meetings like `MeetWithIlluminati`.

 - When you put a `Meeting` under and `Item` like `Orange` and `Handcuffs`, then the item holder will have the meeting.
-- When you put a `Meeting` under a `Card` like `AlignmentLearner`, then roles with that card will have the meeting.
+- When you put a `Meeting` under a `Card` like `LearnAlignment`, then roles with that card will have the meeting.

 #### Actions